skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	* Paste the credentials into the [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (~/.aws/credentials if running on a Mac or Linux)

-??? info "Click here if doing this workshop *online on your own*"
+??? info "Click here if doing this workshop *using your own account at an AWS event or online on your own*"

 	Log in to your account however you would normally.